Tinomg/learn/readme.txt

 # connection to GitHub
-it will be easy to work from many places
+it will be easy to work from many another thing that is easy to do